+A. Main Vessel

+The main vessel contains a majority of SubjuGator 8's electrical components.
+The major components are:

+- COTS SuperMicro Intel Xeon D-1540 mini-ITX motherboard - Custom TIA-485 networking circuitry - Custom power management, monitoring, and regulation circuitry

+For ease of installation and management, all components in the main vessel are mounted on one tray as shown in Figure 4.
+This was an upgrade from

+Fig 4.
+Internal electronics carriage for the main vessel.
+Above the tray there is easy access to PCBs and wiring, while batteries are stored below the tray.

-Figure 3: Hybrid carbon fiber and sheet metal framework with thrusters attached.
-Note the vectored thruster layout A. Main Vessel The main vessel contains a majority of Subjugator 8's electrical components.
-The major components are: - COTS SuperMicro Intel Xeon D-1540 mini-ITX motherboard - Custom TIA-485 networking circuitry - Custom power management, monitoring, and regulation circuitry For ease of installation and management, all components in the main vessel are mounted on one tray as shown in Figure 4.
-This was an upgrade from Subjugator 7 where two trays that had a number of interconnects proved unwieldly and awkward.
-Another improvement over Subjugator 7 was moving the batteries and forward cameras from individual vessels into the main vessel.
+SubjuGator 7 where two trays that had a number of interconnects proved unwieldly and awkward.
+Another improvement over SubjuGator 7 was moving the batteries and forward cameras from individual vessels into the main vessel.
 Since these devices are always used together, merging their housing significantly reduces complexity, failure points, and weight.

-Figure 4: Internal electronics carriage for the main vessel.
-Above the tray there is easy access to PCBs and wiring, while batteries are stored below the tray Water intrusion is a constant concern for AUVs.
+Water intrusion is a constant concern for AUVs.
 For increased seal reliability, a 90% vacuum is pulled on the vessel.
 The vacuum increases the effectiveness of the endcap seals and is monitored by a pressure sensor that will alert the software of a leak.

 The computer performs all high level decision making and computationally expensive computations.
 All sensors and actuators connect to the computer through TIA-485 or USB.

 The main vessel electronics communicate to the other vessels over six separate TIA-485 networks or USB (Figure 5).
 The thrusters have built-in motor controllers commanded via TIA-485.
 They are connected in four pairs of two, a limit imposed by the power capacity of the thruster wiring harness.
 The fifth TIA-485 network is dedicated to data streaming from the navigation vessel.
 The sixth TIA-485 network interfaces with the power monitoring circuitry, thruster kill, external actuator, and external I/O box together.
-All six TIA-485 networks converge on a student printed circuit board designed that communicates with the computer via USB.
-Subjugator 8 has three tiers of power management (Figure 6).
-The battery tray contains three sets of batteries in parallel.
-A battery set consists of two 6 cell 5,450 mAh lithium polymer batteries in series.
-The battery tray provides 44.4 V and 16.350 mAh.
-The first tier of power management combines the three sets of batteries into one rail with ideal OR-ing diodes to ensure that batteries drain evenly.
+All six TIA-485 networks converge on a student designed printed circuit board that communicates with the computer via USB.

+SubjuGator 8 has three tiers of power management (Figure 6).
+The battery tray consists of two 6 cell 5,450 mAh lithium polymer batteries in series, providing 44.4 V. The first tier of power management combines the three sets of batteries into one rail with ideal OR-ing diodes to ensure that batteries drain evenly.
 Inrush current and under voltage protection are integrated into the first tier.
-The second

-Figure 6: Power flow diagram tier of power management switches the submarine to external power if it is present and splits the rail into the 44.4 V rail for the thrusters and a 24 V rail for all other electronics.
+The second tier of power management switches the submarine to external power if it is present and splits the rail into the 44.4 V rail for the thrusters and a 24 V rail for all other electronics.
 The third tier of power management contains the hard kill and 44.4 V rail and 24 V rail monitoring circuit.

-Figure 5: Communication flow diagram

 B. Navigation Vessel

 The sensors and components necessary to pilot an underwater vehicle are abstracted into their own vessel (Figure 7 shows a model of the navigation vessel).
 The navigation vessel is vehicle-independent and can be dropped into any underwater vehicle.
-The sensor load-out of the vessel is:
+The sensor loadout of the vessel is:

-- Sensonar STIM300 9-axis inertial measurement unit (IMU)

-- PNI TCM MB compass

-- Teledyne Explorer Doppler velocity log

-- SSI Technologies Inc. P51 series absolute pressure sensor